-The Laredo Webb County Area MPO, in cooperation with the TxDOT, Webb County/City of Laredo Regional Mobility Authority (WC-CL RMA), mass transit operators, planning agencies and local governments is responsible for carrying out and maintaining the urban transportation planning process to include:
+The Laredo & Webb County Area Metropolitan Planning Organization (LWCAMPO), in cooperation with the TxDOT, Webb County/City of Laredo Regional Mobility Authority (WC-CL RMA), mass transit operators, planning agencies and local governments is the organization responsible for carrying out and maintaining the urban transportation planning process to include a cooperative decision-making, principally, by elected officials of local governments.
+LWCAMPO also executes contracts and/or agreements necessary to carry out the work outlined in the UPWP.
+In addition, the MPO develops and maintains transportation databases and analytical tools.